NotHyper-474/NotHyper-474/README.md

-Hi, I'm a brazillian that codes for fun.
+Hi, I'm a brazillian who codes for fun.

-I have the most experience with C# but I've also coded in C/C++, JavaScript, Python and Ruby.
+I have the most experience with C# but I've also coded in C/C++, Haxe, JavaScript, Python and Ruby.

 <picture>
   <source srcset=